Humboldt Park, Chicago: History

+The currently abandoned Pioneer Trust and Savings Bank Building at the intersection of N. Pulaski/North Avenue was at one point one of the United States 300 largest commercial banks.
+In 1895, streetcars began operating along North Avenue, once a bustling commercial hub, and would travel west down towards Pulaski.
+In 1911, streetcars began running on Pulaski itself, making this intersection in particular a nucleus of activity.

 Our Lady of the Angels School fire

-Our Lady of the Angels School Fire occurred at the Our Lady of Angels School on December 1, 1958, on 909 North Avers Avenue in the Humboldt Park area.
+Our Lady of the Angels School Fire occurred at the Our Lady of the Angels School on December 1, 1958, on 909 North Avers Avenue in the Humboldt Park area.
 The school, which was operated by the Roman Catholic Archdiocese of Chicago, lost 92 students and three nuns in five classrooms on the second floor.

 Recent history

-In 1980 Puerto Ricans were the largest ethnic group in Humboldt Park, with a majority in 42 census tracts in the Humboldt Park area.
+In 1980, Puerto Ricans were the largest ethnic group in Humboldt Park, with a majority in 42 census tracts in the Humboldt Park area.
 In 2009 Puerto Ricans were the largest ethnic presence in 11 census tracts in the Humboldt Park area.

 In the 1970s, Humboldt Park became more dangerous with high levels of gang activity, crime, and violence.
 The neighborhood was economically depressed, with housing values below the citywide average, until the recent upswing.
 Overcrowding remains a serious problem, as does gang activity and violent crime.
 Gentrification, beginning in the late 1990s, along with changing police tactics, and cultural, political and social organizations, have changed the demographics, politics, economy and rates of the area.

 Research indicates that as communities experience gentrification, new and more affluent residents push out legacy residents through higher property taxes, and interpersonal divestment in contributing to the culture of the neighborhood.
 New and more affluent residents in Humboldt Park prioritize community concerns.
 The previous poorer and non-White residents are often criminalized by these new residents who increasingly use law enforcement agencies.

 According to the Woodstock institute, 550 foreclosures in Humboldt Park during 2010 further decreased the Puerto Rican presence.
 Newer middle-class and wealthy White people, as well as working class Mexican people have shifted the Puerto Rican majority in Humboldt Park.
 Some Puerto Ricans that are upwardly mobile have left Humboldt Park, while others dispersed due to economic difficulty throughout the city, especially into the neighborhoods of Belmont Cragin, Hermosa, and Portage Park.
 Many have dispersed throughout Cook County.

+In June 2024, the part of the Humboldt Park neighborhood in Chicago known as Puerto Rico Town or Paseo Boricua officially changed its name to Barrio Borikén.